 Jimi Hendrix’s Sunn 100s

-Sometime in early 1968, Hendrix signed an endorsement deal with Sunn amp.
-Allegedly, he was approached with this idea by Buck Munger (PR, Sunn Amps.) sometime after Monterey Pop Festival.
+Sometime in early 1968, Jimi Hendrix signed an endorsement deal with Sunn amps.
+Allegedly, this idea was proposed by Buck Munger (Sunn Amplification PR) sometime after the Monterey Pop Festival.

 I went backstage (Monterey Pop Festival), and by the end of the night, I knew what record label he was on.
 Someone invited me, I think it was Chas Chandler, to a gig in Los Angeles to come and see Jimi and talk about equipment.
 So I showed up at this gig, it was in Santa Barbara, and had a very quick conversation with Jimi wherein I said “I work for this small company in Oregon, and we make high quality stuff; we use JB Lansing speakers and Dynakit transformers: I had all my little buzz phrases, and I was a musician.
 He just said, “Hey man, set me up for this gig.
 It’s down here, this is the date, have all the stuff there and we’ll see what happens.”